 - Turn down your heating.
-A decrease of 1°C in your heating can reduce your energy consumption by 8%.
-Again, this saves money and reduces your CO2 emissions.
+A decrease of 1°C in your heating can reduce your energy use by 8%.
+Again, this saves money and cuts down on CO2 (carbon dioxide) emissions.

 - Hang out your washing.
 Rather than using a tumble drier, hang your laundry out to dry.
 Doing so could save around 153kg of CO2 yearly.

 - Switch to renewables.
 Many energy providers now supply electricity from renewable sources such as solar, wind, and hydro power.
 They’re often affordable too, meaning you save money and the environment.
 Nice.